kenmoini/ocp-mutating-webhook-pod-mounter/README.md

 # DEPRECIATED - Use the [PodPreset Operator](https://github.com/redhat-cop/podpreset-webhook)

-This project was intending to be just a MutatingWebhook that would auto-mount a ConfigMap to Pods that contained a Root CA Bundle PEM and would then also bake a Java Keystore ConfigMap and attach it as well.
+This project was intended to be just a MutatingWebhook that would auto-mount a ConfigMap to Pods that contained a Root CA Bundle PEM and would then also bake a Java Keystore ConfigMap and attach it as well.

 Instead, you can simply create/sync the ConfigMaps then use the PodPreset Operator to auto-attach the Volumes and VolumeMounts pointing to the ConfigMaps.